-- New Traffic and Pedestrian Signals: Based on projected increases in vehicle traffic and congestion, upgraded traffic and pedestrian countdown signals will be built at new transit stops on 16th Street at Wisconsin Street, Connecticut Street, and Missouri Street.
-In addition to these new signals, existing traffic and pedestrian signals throughout the corridor will be upgraded with modern technology that allows for both transit priority and improved traffic flow. - Landscaping: Landscaping elements, which may include planters, street trees, and other pedestrian furnishings, will enhance air quality and the pedestrian space, improving the overall urban environment.
+New Traffic and Pedestrian Signals: Based on projected increases in vehicle traffic and congestion, upgraded traffic and pedestrian countdown signals will be built at new transit stops on 16th Street at Wisconsin Street, Connecticut Street, and Missouri Street.
+In addition to these new signals, existing traffic and pedestrian signals throughout the pedestrian space, improving the overall urban environment.
 Landscaping included in the project will also incorporate innovative storm water infrastructure elements that may include permeable paving and rain gardens to reduce storm water flowing into limited capacity combined sewers.